Ultimate Guide to Employer Branding: What It Is & How To Implement It

 A successful employer branding strategy depends on everyone’s input, particularly your managers and other company leaders.
 Having buy-in from them will allow you to see an objective picture of your EVP and foster a more concrete plan of how to move forward.

-There are a number of ways to foster buy-in, but making your employer brand part of performance standards is one of the most effective.
+There are several ways to foster buy-in, but making your employer brand part of performance standards is one of the most effective.
 This allows leaders to objectively measure their own performance against established goals, which helps them determine where they need to improve and motivates them to do so.

 Step 3: Get the Word Out Internally & Externally